manuel-rabade/home-bin/README.md

 ------------

 Perl script to rename files using a text file to record the new file names.
-An example of use would be:
+To use it you would do something like:

-1. First you save a file list:
+1. Save a file list:

         rename-batch -s

-2. You can edit `files.txt` wherever you want but not change the files order.
+2. Edit `files.txt` wherever you want but don't change the files order.

-3. To see how the files would be renamed you load the saved file list:
+3. See how the files would be renamed:

         rename-batch -l